mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 different contexts to a class of starship and to the personnel that crew them.
 It is also loosely applied to anyone or any ship engaging in a general type of activity.
-Thus ‘Free Trader’ can define a specific type of starship, a small merchant craft suitable for free–trading operations, or it could refer to any ship or crew engaging in opportunistic independent tramp trading without a set route.
+Thus 'Free Trader' can define a specific type of starship, a small merchant craft suitable for free–trading operations, or it could refer to any ship or crew engaging in opportunistic independent tramp trading without a set route.